Skip to content

 Becoming Digital Champions

 Nari Ekta tutors all attended Digital Champions training.
-As tutors they were already following many of our approaches (such as reducing jargon), but the training helped them better understand the barriers to digital inclusion faced by their learners.
+As tutors they were already following many of our approaches (such as reducing jargon).
+But the training helped them better understand the barriers to digital inclusion faced by their learners.
 It cemented an understanding of what they could do to support digital skills development during their lessons.

 “At that time we knew that what we had learned was good and we were going to use it in our classes”.